akoskm/akoskm.github.io/_posts/2020-01-22-mocha-to-jest-migration.md

 ---
-title: How to move from Mocha to Jest
+title: How to migrate from Mocha to Jest
 layout: post
 type: post
 date: 2020-01-22 00:00:01